 With retargeting your potential customer may now view you in a different way since their first interaction.
 You aren’t a complete unknown to them anymore and so you want to use different adverts.
 You may have collected some data from their last interaction which you can then use in your follow up interaction.

-There are many factors that can influence our minds when we look at adverts.
+There are many factors that can influence our minds when we look at adverts and affiliate marketing websites.
 Some of which even seem contradictory.
 That’s why it’s important to test every option.
 By using this information and running tests, you’ll be able to find what really works on your potential customers.
 However, if you’d like to read more about psychology and design I’d recommend checking out the book 100 things every designer needs to know about people.

 - Psychology should inform your design choices.